rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 ### Requirements

-Every RGSoC team has to write two blog posts during the summer. **The first blog post** has to be done by **August 16th**; the second blog post should be scheduled **between September 19th and October 31st**.
+Every RGSoC team has to write two blog posts during the summer. **The first blog post** has to be done by **August 14th**; the second blog post should be submitted **by September 30th**.
-Please add your team name [to the editorial calendar](https://docs.google.com/spreadsheets/d/1sDqiNdSZLrwcAkH468E-FkyZ2VtC-5SwqBlraWPiqJU/) next to the date you wish to publish your blog posts on; the posts will be published at 12:00pm UTC.
-**Note: The blog post pull request must be submitted a minimum of 24h before publishing time to allow for feedback.**
+Your team name has been added to two slots in [the editorial calendar](https://docs.google.com/spreadsheets/d/1XT5jSw4urCbRPtTpDpBdzw-S6MuygU5mbaA9tPYG_bc/edit?usp=sharing); please double-check that the date works for you and **make your PR by no later than 12:00 PM UTC on that day**.

 ### Creating a new blog post